Auxy6858/Auxy6858/README.md

 - 👋 Hi, I’m @Auxy6858
 - 👀 I’m interested in game dev and programming
 - 🌱 I’m currently learning unreal engine 5, java and C++
-- 💞️ I'm looking to create a FOSS alternative to adobe's creative cloud suite with better or equal quality
+- 💞️ I'm looking to create a FOSS alternative to adobe's creative cloud suite with better or equal quality some time in the future
-- 📫 How to reach me ...
-Auxy#9388

 <!---
 Auxy6858/Auxy6858 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.